isomerpages/nlb-biblioasia/_holding-area/The Origin Stories of Keramat Kusu.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%204/Authors/William_Gibson.png" style="width: 100px; height: 100px;"/>
 	<b>Dr William L. Gibson</b> is an author and researcher based in Southeast Asia since 2005.
-His research topic for the Lee Kong Chian Research Fellowship, awarded by the National Library Board in 2021, was an in-depth study of keramat in Singapore.
-His book Alfred Raquez and the French Experience of the Far East, 1898–1906 (2021) is published by Routledge as part of its Studies in the Modern History of Asia series.
-Gibson’s articles have appeared in Signal to Noise, PopMatters.com, The Mekong Review, Archipel, History and Anthropology, the Bulletin de l’École française d’Extrême-Orient and BiblioAsia, among others.</div>
+His research topic for the Lee Kong Chian Research Fellowship, awarded by the National Library Board in 2021, was an in-depth study of <i>keramat</i> in Singapore.
+His book <i>Alfred Raquez and the French Experience of the Far East, 1898–1906</i> (2021) is published by Routledge as part of its Studies in the Modern History of Asia series.
+Gibson’s articles have appeared in <i>Signal to Noise</i>, PopMatters.com, <i>The Mekong Review, Archipel, History and Anthropology</i>, the <i>Bulletin de l’École française d’Extrême-Orient</i> and <i>BiblioAsia</i>, among others.</div>

 #### **NOTES**